SecOpsPete/secure-soho-network/log-forwarding-pipeline/README.md

-### 📡 Network Log Pipeline (Windows Task & Router → Syslog → Dockerized ELK Stack)
+### 📡 Network Log Pipeline: Windows + Router → Raspberry Pi → Dockerized ELK Stack

-This setup enables **real-time log forwarding** from two sources:
+> ⚙️ This lab demonstrates an agentless log pipeline using built-in Windows tools and rsyslog on a Raspberry Pi, with a full Elastic Stack hosted in Docker for parsing and visualization.

+This setup forwards logs in real time from:
-1. A **Windows 11 PC**, which uses a scheduled PowerShell task to send critical Event Logs.
+1. A **Windows 11 PC** using Task Scheduler and a PowerShell UDP sender
-2. An **ASUS router**, which forwards syslog messages via UDP 514.
+2. An **ASUS router** using standard syslog over UDP port 514

 Both sources send logs to a **Raspberry Pi rsyslog server**, which stores the logs locally.
 The logs are then ingested and parsed by a **Dockerized ELK stack** (Logstash → Elasticsearch → Kibana) hosted on the same Windows desktop.